 The biggest lure of the show is the performance of lead actress Eun Hye Yoon, who was a revelation to me.
 I had seen her in several other shows, and while she was excellent in them too, this performance blew my mind!
 She's supposed to be pretending she's a boy to get a job at a coffee shop, because the owner only hires men.
 All I can say is Eun Hye Yoon must have studied the mannerisms of young men for quite some time because she got them down perfectly.
 She even convinced me she was a boy.
 A masterful performance!
 All the mannerisms of a young boy who knows nothing about decorum were in her body language and actions: the wolfing down of food, the abrupt, jerky, klutzy movements, the lack of personal care over her skin and appearance, including slovenly clothes and lack of cleanliness -- I raised 3 teenage boys, so I know: it was all there.
 Combine her realistic performance with the sensuality and a-typical good looks of leading actor Gong Yoo, who also gave a masterful performance as a happy-go-lucky young man who begins to question his sexuality when he finds himself attracted to a "boy", and you've got a dynamite, sexy story line which will keep you glued to your television screen through all 17 episodes.
 The supporting cast were equally fantastic, which makes Coffee Prince one of the most exciting Korean dramas I've ever had the privilege to enjoy.

 The Story: Han Kyul Choi (Gong Yoo) is the grandson of a domineering food chaebol (mogul), played by veteran actress Young Ok Kim (now deceased, RIP).
 She is frustrated by his happy-go-lucky personality, his lack of ambition (he's never held a real job and he's in his late 20's), and his free and easy sexual lifestyle with no sense of responsibility.
 While Han Kyul plays around with many women, he is secretly hung up on his first love, the stunningly beautiful artist Yoo Joo Han (Jung An Chae from The Prime Minister and I and Cain and Abel).
 However, she was never interested in dating him, so they remain simply friends.
-She in turn seems to prefer his cousin, a successful music producer named Han Sung Choi (Sun Kyun Lee from Pasta), and they have an on-again, off-again physical relationship, which Han Kyul suspects is going on but never does anything to interfere with, out of respect for his cousin.
+She in turn seems to prefer his cousin, a successful music producer named Han Sung Choi (Sun Kyun Lee from My Ahjussi and Pasta), and they have an on-again, off-again physical relationship, which Han Kyul suspects is going on but never does anything to interfere with, out of respect for his cousin.

 In complete contrast to the lazy good-for-nothing Han Kyul, Eun Chan Go (terrific Eun Hye Yoon) is a hard-working 24-year-old tomboy, who is often mistaken for a boy.
 Her father died when she was sixteen, and she has taken over as the breadwinner for her family, including her scatterbrained mother (Won Sook Park) and silly younger sister Eun Sae (Ye In Han from Dream High).
 Eun Chan takes up every job possible to pay the family's bills: Taekwondo teacher, waitress, food delivery, and gets around on her motor scooter which is always breaking down.